LouisLu00/CS370/README.md

 # Pantry Pal

-Our project goal is to create a user-friendly website that helps users to organize food in their fridges.
-Also, recommend food recipes according to their previous choice.
+Our project goal is to create a user-friendly website that helps users organize the food in their fridges and provide personalized recipe recommendations.
+Also, suggests meals based on user preferences and their previous choice.
+These features make meal planning easier and reduce food waste, offering a more efficient and enjoyable kitchen experience.

+### For detailed user guides and technical procedures, please check the documentation.

 ## Access Links
 - Website: https://web.frid93.com/